 There are multiple ways to revise scar tissue so that it is less noticeable and easier to hide.
-One way to completely remove the scar tissue in such a way that the skin will heal in a much smoother fashion.
+One way is to completely remove the scar tissue in such a way that the skin will heal in a much smoother fashion.
 More severe or extensive scarring can sometimes be concealed using skin grafts or flaps to cover up the tissue.
 Other times the scar tissue can be stretched a little so that it spreads out and is less visible.
-The method of improving a victim’s scars varies depending on the extent of the injuries and the scar tissue itself, but there are different approaches that can be chosen by the surgeon.
+The method of improving a victim’s scars varies depending on the extent of the injuries and the scar tissue itself, but different approaches can be chosen by the reconstructive surgeon.

 The Healing Process after a Post-Traumatic Cosmetic Surgery